ItsRawanMoha/LED-Blink-With-Button/README.md

 ## Conclusion

-The LED Blink With Button project provides a practical demonstration of how to interface a button with a microcontroller to control an LED.
+The LED Blink With Button task provides a practical demonstration of how to interface a button with a microcontroller to control an LED.